The latest libraries are part of Crowd Connected's 'V3' platform and are not backward compatible with the older 'V2' platform.

 |GPS location data - no Indoor Positioning support.|

-Integrating indoor positioning and GPS positioning in a single app will be supported in a forthcoming release.
+Integrating indoor positioning and GPS positioning in a single app is supported from library version 1.2.0.
+Just include all the required modules together.

 Foreground vs Background usage